 Unusual Options Activity Insight: BP

-Shares of BP (NYSE:BP) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $24.74.
+On Monday, shares of BP (NYSE:BP) saw unusual options activity.
+After the option alert, the stock price moved down to $22.96.

 - Trade Type: CALL